 How do the needs of smartphone and tablet users differ from the needs of laptop and desktop users?
 In this lesson, you'll build on basic fluid design techniques by adding media queries that allow you to design a completely distinct look and feel for different-sized browsing environments.

-Slide shows are one of the most widely used elements of attractive, inviting Web pages.
-In this lesson, you'll download a jQuery slide show widget, and then you'll customize its HTML and CSS code to integrate it into a website.
+Slide shows are one of the most widely used elements of attractive, inviting web pages.
+In this lesson, you'll download a jQuery slide show widget and then customize its HTML and CSS code to integrate it into a website.

 It's time to give your mobile site some style.
 ThemeRoller for jQuery Mobile generates custom CSS for jQuery Mobile sites.
 With ThemeRoller, you can define global styling elements like fonts and color swatches that you can apply throughout a mobile site.

 David Karlins is the bestselling author of more than a dozen books on web design, including "HTML5 for CSS3 for Dummies."
 His articles have appeared in publications ranging from Macworld to Business Week.
 He has taught web, graphic, and interactive design at San Francisco State University and in the Extension program at UC Berkeley.

 There are no prerequisites to take this course.

 The instructional materials required for this course are included in enrollment and will be available online.

 A new session of each course opens each month, allowing you to enroll whenever your busy schedule permits.

 Once a course session starts, two lessons will be released each week for the six-week duration of your course.
 You will have access to all previously released lessons until the course ends.